kmbrodz/AsciiartConverter/README.md

 ## 🛠 Usage
 Run the comand:
-python AsciiartConverter.py --file /path/to/input.jpg --scale 1 --out /path/to/output.txt --cols 100
+python AsciiartConverter.py --file /path/to/input.jpg --scale 1 --out /path/to/output.txt --cols 100<br />

-## Requirements
+Requirements:<br />
-Make sure that Numpy and pillow packages are installed: pip install numpy pip install pillow
+Make sure that Numpy and pillow packages are installed:<br />
+pip install numpy <br />
+pip install pillow

 ## 📝 License
 This project is licensed under the MIT License.

 ## Postscriptum
-The original code was created in November 2023.
+The original code was created in November 2023.<br />
 The example photo is from my personal collection.